saifahmad02/Spotstitch-Mobile/README.md

 Optional but recommended extensions:
 - Prettier - Code formatter
 - Material Icon Theme

-To start the app:
-Open command line and cd to the folder then type: npm start (if it doesnt work use expo start)

 To stop the app:
 CTRL + C